HOW DO I GET PERMISSION TO INSTALL A MOORING BUOY OR BOAT LIFT?

 - The mooring buoy will not obstruct use of previously authorized mooring buoys

-- The mooring buoy is located on state-owed aquatic lands, but as near to the shore of residence as practical
+- The mooring buoy is located on state-owned aquatic lands, but as near to the shore of residence as practical

 - All applicable local, state, and federal rules and regulations have been met.